Fexooo/FastMCServer/README.md

 I know, that right now the Software is limited on a normal and casual Server, but I'm planning on adding new Features!
 Check my to-do List and if there isn't the Feature you want open a Pull Request on GitHub.

+# TODO
++ Add Graphical User Interface (currently in development)
++ Edit Server Properties of existing Server
++ Edit Gamerule and other InGame Settings through a Plugin

 This Program is not affiliated with Mojang or Microsoft!